Copyright © Giulia Skye 2021

 They reached a crossing and waited for the lights to change.
 Cars, buses and bikes rolled past.
 Helen studied the cloud ladened sky, her shoulders sagging.

-Tom sighed, shook his head then flicked her ear, like he did when he wanted to cheer her up.
+Tom shook his head at her then flicked her ear, like he always did when he wanted to cheer her up.
 “When you’re out scraping road kill off the curb, do you think they’ll make you wear one of those florescent jackets?”

 “Ha-ha.”
 Trust her brother to come up with his own special brand of compassion.
 “You’re just too funny.
 People say they only have to look at you and they laugh.”